-As we quickly approach the weekend of Dirty Kanza 200, along with many other long distance gravel events, it’s important to think about nutrition in addition to the riding component of your preparation to avoid the undesirable “bonk” and miserable crawl home.
+As we quickly approach the weekend of Unbound Gravel, along with many other long distance gravel events, it’s important to think about nutrition in addition to the riding component of your preparation to avoid the undesirable “bonk” and miserable crawl home.
 Cycling traditions include big pasta dinners the night before and eating when you are hungry the day of.
 While these strategies might work for you, some small tweaks might make that event even sweeter.
 Let’s evaluate five common myths for ultra-endurance events like long gravel races:

 Nutrition Myth 1: Losing weight before my event will make me faster and climb better.

 Losing weight before your event can negatively affect your muscle glycogen, which is your primary energy source during a long endurance event like a gravel grinder.
 Keeping your muscle glycogen topped off the days going into the event is essential for an energy-filled ride.
 Be sure during rides leading up to the event that you eat within 30 minutes of finishing your ride.

 Nutrition Myth 2: A big pasta dinner the night before will fuel your gravel grinder the next morning.